 This is understandable, because being stuck with a bag full of paper handouts, trying to figure out where to go next isn’t exactly the picture of an ideal conference experience, is it?!

 Nowadays, when we have floods of invitations to all kinds of events, we can be really picky.
 A lot of factors weigh in our decision, including the conference app, or lack thereof.

 That is why many conference organizers now view event apps as not only an option to improve the overall attendee experience, but also as an important competitive advantage.
 But how to make an event app capable of that?

-In this article, we show you how to approach the development from the point of view of stakeholder goals.
+In this article, we show you how to approach the event mobile app development from the point of view of stakeholder goals.
 We’ll go over an extensive list of features, from the ‘must haves’ to the special ones that can really make your event stand out.

 Your event has a lot of stakeholders and each of them has their own reasons for participating in your event.
 It is your job to fulfil all of their needs, even those that contradict each other.
 Otherwise, they won’t come back next time and will tell their friends not to, either.
 Sounds challenging, right?
 Probably because it is…

-Why not build a conference app that helps you cater to all those needs?
+Why not build a conference management app that helps you cater to all those needs?

-Your app can do much more than just serve as an interactive agenda.
+Your event mobile application can do much more than just serve as an interactive agenda.
 For example, it can seriously simplify networking for attendees, provide great brand exposure for sponsors, help speakers bring more interactivity into their presentations, and much more.
 The sky is the limit, and the outcomes all depend on what is important for your audience.